ud87/C-sharp-fundamentals/README.md

 - Use locals to watch the existing variables
 - Create breakpoints at different points
 - Remove breakpoints by clicking on the breakpoint or Debug > Toggle Breakpoint

+## ExceptionHandlingDemo
+- How to handle exception using try and catch
+- Try tries to execute a code
+- catch catches and error and throws exception